 We all need someone to confide in, share ideas with, and confess our fears and troubles to.
 (I’ll be on the phone today with multiple colleagues, talking shop.
 And I’ll come away from every single call more energized, bursting with fresh ideas, and full of new tactics to put things into motion.)
-(After 30+ years in this biz, I’m one phone call away from the best possible answer to EVERY SINGLE QUESTION in business today.
-That’s a luxury you need to aim for, too.)

 For most, though, it often comes down to bringing in outside consultants who can give your situation a cold appraisal…

 … and deliver the truth in ways your close friends and lovers may not be able to muster.

 The top entrepreneurs all have a bulging toolkit, along with a vast network of human resources they rely on to grow, to recover from failure, and to help keep their eyes on the prize.

 Just sayin’… all this is the key to a happy, wealthy life as an entrepreneur.

 P.S.
 You don’t get into the Big Kids’ Sandbox with stuff you learn from a book.